cadbox1/glue-stack/docs/README.md

 * Manage your organisation's tasks
 * Manage your users

-## Managing Resources
+### Managing Resources

-The term `CRUD` (Create, Rertrieve, Update, Delete) often simplifies the problem.
-I prefer to think of it as `Managing Resources`
+The term `CRUD` (Create, Rertrieve, Update, Delete) is often used to describe a big part of a lot of applications.
+I think the word `CRUD` oversimplifies the problem and prefer to think about it in terms of `Managing Resources`.

-* Operations
+* Operations.
+Including mobile devices.
   * Retrieval
     * Viewing a single resource
     * Collections